Lee Feeney: Managerial career

-Lee's first steps into Management were confirmed when announced as the new Manager of Mid Ulster Football League Intermediate A side Banbridge Rangers F.C. on 3 June 2016.
+Feeney's first steps into management were confirmed when he was announced as the new manager of Mid Ulster Football League Intermediate A side Banbridge Rangers F.C. on 3 June 2016.
 Feeney departed the club on 17 July 2018 having taken the club within one point of winning the Intermediate A league title.
 Feeney returned to coaching in March 2019, serving as part of cousin Warren's coaching staff at Ards before leaving in June following the club's relegation to the second division.

 Feeney was appointed Bangor manager on 4 June 2020.